+Test stand modifications.
 Engineers on Stennis' A-1 and A-2 test stands engaged in major maintenance and modification work to prepare the structures for testing the next-generation J-2X rocket engine in development.
 A host of mechanical and technical aspects of each stand must be modified from the space shuttle main engine parameters to test the new engine.
 Both stands are scheduled to begin testing J-2X components and engines in 2011.

-E Test Complex.
+Celebrating the past.
 In April, NASA – and the Stennis community – celebrated one of the greatest sagas of the American space program, the Apollo 13 lunar mission that has been characterized as one of NASA's finest hours.
 Astronaut Fred Haise, a Biloxi native, visited Stennis to mark the 40th anniversary of the mission and recount his experiences on the flight, which was crippled by an explosion in space and forced to make a perilous trip around the moon and back to Earth.

 Legends Lecture Series.
 In November, the Stennis community kicked off a yearlong celebration of the facility's 50th anniversary by welcoming back three former leaders.
 The trio dialogued with various groups and recounted their experiences with the space shuttle main engine test project.
 Additional lecture sessions are planned, with the celebration culminating in October 2011.
 NASA publicly announced plans to build a rocket engine testing facility at the south Mississippi site Oct.
 25, 1961.
-Upgrading infrastructure.